ranibasna/Reproducible-research-with-R-/docs/conda.md

 * You can see that we now inside the results folder we have a CSV file that contains the data with the resulting clusters.

-* We will now run the clustering code r file which is already written in the file clustering_code.
+* Suppose that some one else need to run the `cluster_code.r` file which is already written in the file clustering_code (Another researcher who want to reproduce your result or one of the journal referees).
 But in order for us to assure reproducibility of the environment, we will build a file that assures such an approach.
 The easiest way to make your work reproducible by others is to include a file in your project’s root directory listing all the packages, along with their version numbers, that are installed in your project’s environment.
 Conda calls these environment files.

 * You can make the ```environment.yml``` file in the following way: